 Strategic review and strategy development

-This is an example of a strategy I oversaw working closely with a very efficient colleague and supported by a consultant.
+This is an example of a strategy I oversaw, working closely with a very efficient colleagues and supported by a consultant.

-I provide event organisation from start to finish whether online or in-person.
+I provide event organisation from start to finish, whether online or in-person.
 This includes content, event design, speaker identification and engagement, agenda and event script, supporting documents, logistics, chairing and reporting.
+Here are some past examples:

-- Co-designed the 2023 IAS HIV vaccine science academy.
+- Co-designed the 2023 IAS HIV vaccine science academy, and following academies.

 - Virtual workshop on “Design approaches for current and future HIV prevention efficacy trials.”
 The event ran over several months in 2020 and 2021 and included 19 presentations and 6 panel discussions covering a range of issues and news developments in the field of HIV prevention clinical studies.